|

 I recommend forcing a "dry period".
 Using one hand to steady the

-plant and hold the pebbles in place, dump
+plant (and holding the pebbles in place) dump

-out all the water.
-If you're using grower trays, remove plants
+out all the water in the saucer.
+If you're using grower trays,

 from the tray and